mikecurtis1/MaRCXMLMaker/README.md

 </record>
 ```

+Complete documentation of tag, indicator, and subfield codes is available at the Library of Congress [MARC 21 Format for Bibliographic Data](https://www.loc.gov/marc/bibliographic/) page.

 ## Usage

 This example demonstrates how to use the `MarcXMLMaker` class to build a simple MARCXML record collection.